 Guided tours are generally not our thing.
 We prefer exploring on our own.
 However, unless you are camping at Teklanika or tent camping further into the park, this is the way to see the remainder of the road.
 You know that iconic picture of Denali reflecting back over Wonder Lake?

 You will need to get a spot on a bus to get to that point in the park.
 The park service has their own team of tour buses that run anywhere from 3- to 12-hour tours.
-We were able to go on a 5-hour trip; we didn’t want to be away from Holly (our dog) for too long.
-We wanted to get back before the afternoon temperature started rising.
+We were able to go on a 5-hour trip.
+We didn’t want to be away from Holly (our dog) for too long; the afternoon temperatures can get too hot for pets in an RV.

 These buses are also your best bet for seeing wildlife!
-Though it’s not guaranteed, we saw at least six grizzlies, several caribou, Dall’s Sheep, moose, and lots of birds (including a Short Eared Owl, Hawk Owl and Golden Eagles).
+Though it’s not guaranteed, we saw at least six grizzlies, several caribous, Dall’s Sheep, moose, and lots of birds (including a Short Eared Owl, Hawk Owl, and Golden Eagles).
 Our driver, Kevin, was awesome, knowledgeable, and just as excited about every sighting as the rest of us!

 Things to Keep in Mind about Denali